 Jade grew up in Jamaica but moved away to study in the UK.
 She returned years later as part of her International Development degree, she was exposed to impoverished areas of Jamaica and wanted to help.
 From this, she launched her organization in 2013 to showcase a side of the Caribbean rarely seen by tourists.
 The aim is to show volunteers the beauty of Jamaica while making a positive impact on the local community amongst families, local businesses and more.

 IVHQ: Why are volunteers important to your organization, and why is now a good time to volunteer in Jamaica?

 Jade: The pandemic has changed the way we operate as an organization, but IVHQ volunteers have really helped us adapt.
-The volunteers on our Kindergarten, Child & Youth Development and Teaching English & School Support programs have helped create learning videos, lesson plans and interactive worksheets to support remote learning.
+The volunteers on our Childcare, Child & Youth Development and Teaching English & School Support programs have helped create learning videos, lesson plans and interactive worksheets to support remote learning.
 This has helped teachers share new and novel learning materials to keep children engaged in education.

 Volunteers on our Business and Community Development program assisted with funding proposals and business plans for some of our local entrepreneurs.
 Thanks to two of our volunteers, a grant proposal was successful and our local rum distillery was able to buy new equipment.

 Now that most of our projects have reopened, we really need volunteers to help with the backlog that has built up due to the absence of both local staff and volunteers.
 By volunteering now, you can help get important projects back on their feet.
 Plus, our projects really miss the fun side of meeting new volunteers who bring new ideas and perspectives which they are eager to put into practice.

 Outside of volunteering, this is such a unique time to visit Jamaica.
 Tourist numbers are still low, meaning you have more time and space to explore away from crowds - it’s amazing how the island’s nature has regenerated itself!Give back in Jamaica